 Food for People produces a series of Garden Growing Cards that explain how to grow many common vegetables and fruits in a Humboldt County garden, from seed or seedling.
 The back of each card includes information about CalFresh, how and where to apply in Humboldt County.
 Cards are accessible at farmers' markets, at Food for People distirbution sites.
 Plant starts and seeds that produce food can be purchased with CalFresh, and when you do so at a farmers' market, you receive free Market Match bonus dollars to spend at the market!

-Beets, Broccoli, Brassicas (Broccoli, Cauliflower, Cabbage and Collards), Canteloupe, Carrots, Cherry Tomato, Corn, Cucumbers, Green Beans, Kale & Swiss Chard, Lettuce, Peas, Peppers, Potatoes, Radishes, Spinach, Strawberries, Tomatoes, Winter Squash, and Zucchini.
+Beets, Brassicas (Broccoli, Cauliflower, Cabbage and Collards), Broccoli, Canteloupe, Carrots, Cherry Tomato, Corn, Cucumbers, Green Beans, Kale & Swiss Chard, Lettuce, Onions, Peas, Peppers, Potatoes, Radishes, Spinach, Strawberries, Tomatoes, Winter Squash, and Zucchini (summer squash).